boyeonihn/quizzical-react-app/README.md

 ## Optimizations
 Once I have more time beyond my current projects, I would like to work on the following to optimize my app:
 - Make the overall design more responsive across different browser devices
+- I am currently still working on having the score of questions answered correctly being rendered

 ## Examples: